-Lethal Shooter and a robot shooter: Technology meets basketball
+Lethal Shooter and a robot shooter: technology meets basketball

 Exactly.
 Missing shots, or not being able to move or reach something.
 We struggled quite a bit with those more basic issues.

-We haven't tested it exactly, but it can shoot from as far as the opposite 3-point line.
+We haven't tested it exactly, but it can shoot from as far as the opposite three-point line.

 Can it also score from close range?